Boards and CEOs Rely On These 4 Activities For Sound Financial Management

 1. Timely and Accurate Recording and Reporting Systems

-This covers the Accounting portion of the CFO core responsibility areas: Accounting, finance and treasury. (our AFT Assessment Tool to analyze your accounting, finance and treasury departments)
+This covers the Accounting portion of the CFO core responsibility areas: Accounting, Finance and Treasury (“AFT”).
+(Use our AFT Assessment Tool to analyze your accounting, finance and treasury departments)

 - Process Management Skills – Application of knowledge, skills, tools and systems to define, visualize, measure, control, report and improve processes to meet a specific goal.
 For example, a retail business would have a process of: Sales Order, Delivery of Product, Issuing the Invoice and Collection of Cash.
 A tight process can help to eliminate accounting errors.

 - Financial Statement Expertise – Refers to knowledge of the income statement, balance sheet and cash-flow statement.
 Understanding your gross margins, overhead costs, assets, liabilities, and how money moves through your business are keys to its success.
 It’s important to have a good grasp of each element and how they connect; for example, how profit builds equity on a balance sheet and improves your overall financial position.
 These statements help to explain how investments are converted to cash and how quickly.

 - Key Performance Indicators/Dashboard –KPIs are quantifiable measures to gauge or compare performance in terms of meeting strategic and operational goals, and the Dashboard is used to summarize the key areas of your business.
 A prime example of a KPI is gross margin percentage (gross margin divided by revenue).
 On the Dashboard side, Day Sales Outstanding is one metric that would indicate if you were meeting time to collection objectives.
 Understand what the main drivers of your business are and create metrics around them.